 - Defective motorcycle parts, such as tires, shocks, or careless maintenance – Motorcycle manufacturers have the duty to sell bikes that are safe for use.
 If a motorcycle has defective components, those parts can malfunction and result in a crash.
 For example, a motorcyclist may be on the highway when defective brakes fail and they lose control of their bike and collide with another vehicle.
 In addition, if a mechanic did not properly repair or perform maintenance as they should, malfunctions can occur.

-- Violation of a motorcyclists right of way – Like any other vehicle on the road, motorcyclists have the right of way in certain situations.
+- Violation of a motorcyclist’s right of way – Like any other vehicle on the road, motorcyclists have the right of way in certain situations.
 However, some drivers may be impatient with motorcyclists and may fail to properly yield to them.
 When a driver cuts off a motorcycle, the motorcyclist may crash into the vehicle or may be pushed off the road.

-- Road hazards including debris, potholes, puddles, and uneven pavement – It is already significantly more difficult to operate a motorcycle than to drive a regular car, as you have to constantly keep your balance.
-Any hazard in the road can throw you off balance and you may not be able to recover.
+- Road hazards include debris, potholes, puddles, and uneven pavement – It is already significantly more difficult to operate a motorcycle than to drive a regular car, as you have to constantly keep your balance.
+Any hazard on the road can throw you off balance and you may not be able to recover.
 In addition, if you hit a pothole, your front tire may stop and you may fly forward off your motorcycle.
-These are only some of many ways that dangerous road hazards can cause motorcyclists to crash.
+These are only some of the many ways that dangerous road hazards can cause motorcyclists to crash.

 Conditions that cause motorcycle accidents and injuries can arise when you least expect it and without warning.
 One moment, you are riding your motorcycle and enjoying the California sunshine and the next, you are lying on the pavement with obvious injuries, in fear for your life.
 What happens in just an instant can then have consequences and effects that can persist for months, years, or even permanently.
 Your entire life can be altered and you can face a long, painful recovery, as well as overwhelming financial losses.

-Devastating Injuries to Motorcyclists
+Devastating Injuries To Motorcyclists

-The consequences of a motorbike accident are usually severe—nearly 80 percent of all cases end in serious injury or death.
+The consequences of a motorbike accident are usually severe—nearly 80 percent of all motorcycle crashes result in serious injury or death.
 A wide variety of injuries can result from a crash, as nearly every part of a motorcyclist’s body is exposed to the impact with another vehicle, the pavement, or another object.
 Many motorcyclists suffer multiple injuries to multiple parts of their body, including severe injuries that are not visible to the eye.
 While every case is different, some of the most frequent injuries include:

 - Long-term damage to soft tissue and skin (road rash) – “Road rash” is a friction burn that occurs when a motorcyclist’s skin comes in contact with a rough surface, such as pavement or a gravel shoulder of a highway.
 Like any other burn, friction burns can damage many layers of skin and can require burn treatments to prevent infection.
-Such burns can often leave a victim with permanent scars.
+Such burn injuries can often leave a victim with permanent scars.
 Motorcycle accidents can also cause tears and other damage to tendons, ligaments, and muscles, which may require extensive physical therapy or surgery.

-- Traumatic brain injury – Many, many motorcyclists hit their heads in a crash.
+- Traumatic brain injury – Many motorcyclists hit their heads in a crash.
 Even if a motorcyclist is wearing an approved safety helmet, such violent head trauma can still result in a traumatic brain injury (TBI).
 A TBI occurs when the brain hits the skull, damaging the brain tissue.
 Depending on where the injury occurs in the brain, this injury can cause cognitive, physical, and/or behavioral disabilities.
 Some TBI victims can recover with months or years of rehabilitation, however, many will be left with permanent disabilities.
 This is known as a “silent” injury, since it is not visibly obvious, so it can be particularly difficult to live with.

 Any of the above injuries can disrupt your life.
 Whether you need weeks of rest and recovery, months of physical therapy, or experience years of struggles, most motorcycle injuries can be extremely difficult to handle.
-They can prevent you from working, caring for your family, participating in physical and recreational activities, or even from caring for yourself.
+They can prevent you from working, caring for your family, participating in physical and recreational activities, or even caring for yourself.
 All of this is in addition to the debilitating medical bills you will likely face.

-Your Rights as a Motorcyclist
+Your Rights As A Motorcyclist

 The first step in any motorcycle accident case is for a skilled attorney to review what happened and identify potentially liable parties.
 As mentioned, such parties may be individuals, companies, agencies, or organizations, and in some situations, more than one party may be held responsible.
-For example, if a delivery driver crashed into your motorcycle while he was on the job, his employer may likely also be held liable for your injuries and losses.
+For example, if a delivery driver crashed into your motorcycle while he was on the job, his employer may also be held liable for your injuries and losses.

 It is then important to get an idea of what your claim is worth.
 You cannot simply ask for general compensation—instead, you must specify your losses and prove their value.
-For medical expenses and lost income, we can review the bills you have received and your pay statements.
+For medical expenses and lost income, our attorneys can review the bills you have received and your pay statements.
 However, other losses are not that straightforward to calculate.
 If you will need ongoing medical care, you can recover for future medical expenses.
 Often, this requires the analysis of an expert familiar with the treatment needed for your prognosis and the estimated costs for such treatment.
 It can also be difficult to calculate future lost earnings if you are unable to return to your job.

 Other losses are not based on financial records at all.
 For serious injuries, victims can seek compensation for intangible damages, such as pain and suffering, permanent injuries, and loss of enjoyment of life.
 It can be challenging to put a dollar amount on your extensive physical and mental suffering, however, our attorneys know how to evaluate your situation and determine the amount of compensation you deserve.

-Causes of Orange County Motorcycle Accidents
+Causes Of Orange County Motorcycle Accidents

-Most motorcycle accidents are caused by the recklessness of other drivers, product defects or poor weather conditions.
+Most motorcycle accidents are caused by the recklessness of other drivers, product defects, or poor weather conditions.
 Each accident has unique circumstances, however, most of the common factors that result in accidents and injuries include: